 We drove in to Big Bend the next morning (only a one hour drive) entering the park from the North through Persimmon Gap and started our adventures with some trailblazing to see if we could find the "three hoodoos" rock formation.
-We found it easily enough and enjoyed our first trek through the desert.
-Then we continued on to the Panther's Junction Visitor Center and then to the Chisos Basin camp ground.

 While in the park we saw: vultures, hawks, ravens, a tarantula, scorpions, walking stick insects, preying mantises, millipedes, jackrabbits, deer, coyotes, fox, a four inch long wasp, bats, birds and butterflies.